 Dramedy, also known as seriocomedy or black comedy, is a type of comedy that combines comedy with dramatic, often dark elements.
 Its goal is to make light of serious situations while also exploring taboo topics.
-The show’s dramatic tension is created good writing and conflict, which is broken up comedic moments.
+The show’s dramatic tension is created by good writing and conflict, which is broken up by comedic moments.

 Half-hour shows began to shift away from slapstick and silly comedy in the 1970s, instead addressing more serious issues in “special” episodes.
 Hour-long dramas began to include some comedic relief in the form of amusing subplots.
 Many medical and police shows featured tense rescues and calls interspersed with hilarious scenes involving the protagonists’ coworkers and personal lives.
 The term “dramedy” was coined to describe the ambiguous genre of these shows.